How to Put Storytelling at The Heart of Your Content

 Content marketing is not just about information and persuasion; it has to go further and tell a full story.
 In this article, we focused on how can you put storytelling at the heart of your content.

 Imagine looking for a painting to hang on your wall and finding an odd-looking image of a piglet wading on the shoreline of a desert island.
 The image may seem curious, but you might soon easily forget it and look for something more ‘normal’.

-Then think again and imagine there was a story behind the picture; that the pigs had been brought to an island in the Bahamas to supply sailors with meat, but they had been starving due to the lack of vegetation there.
+Then think again and imagine there was a storytelling behind the picture; that the pigs had been brought to an island in the Bahamas to supply sailors with meat, but they had been starving due to the lack of vegetation there.
 Then imagine that the waters nearby started being used to dump food waste.

 Suddenly, it all makes sense.
 The reason a piglet is swimming in the sea is to reach the food, which has provided a source of nourishment to enable the population of the island – now known as ‘Pig Beach’ to survive.